enthdegree/f100/readme.md

 Unfortunately the zips on that page are not available anymore.
 They likely would have described the serial interface.

-I speculate the interface may be the same as the one on the 10-pin, which does have known, surviving implementations.
+The interface may be the same as the one on the 10-pin connector, which does have known, surviving implementations.
 F100 manual’s EEPROM register table suspiciously names a “FILM TONGUE" register at 0x0081 for “Ver 4.XX" and at 0x006E for “Ver 5.XX"… there is also a “CHECK SUM" register which may need handling too.

 # Tirade